kurseasy/telegram-bot-reminder/README.md

 # telegram-bot-reminder

+## Description
-## This project is a simple Telegram bot that sends reminders to users.
+This project is a simple Telegram bot that sends reminders to users.

 ## Technologies
 - Python